 - Form the mixture into little cutlets and set them aside (Tip: wet your hands once in a while to ensure that the cutlets don’t stick to your hands);

 - Coat the potato cutlets in Wondra on both sides;

-Heat up frying pan with 2 tablespoon of cooking oil and then add the cutlets;
+- Heat up a frying pan with 2 tablespoons of cooking oil and then add the cutlets;

 - Fry them up, on each side, until golden brown;

 - If your frying pan cannot fit all the cutlets, repeat the process.

 - Serve with sour cream and more scallions.

 If you are still looking for great recipes with potatoes check these out: